113ll3/Ibmclouddocscli/index.md

 ## Step 1.
 Run the installation command
 {: #step1-install-idt}

 The latest version of the {{site.data.keyword.cloud_notm}} CLI is installed when you run the command.
+As the CLI and plug-ins install, keep an eye on the command line to authenticate as needed.

 * For Mac and Linux&trade;, run the following command:
   ```